 All righty then!
 This should give you some fun pursuits around town.
 I suspect this list is not complete, so contact us if you are aware of other relics around town.

-We're gonna add another non-automotive relic here.
+We're gonna add some additional non-automotive relics here.
 There are loads of relics, mostly torn down, dilapidated old ranch houses, in Point Mugu State Park at the juncture of Ranch Center Road and Wood Canyon Fire Road near Newbury Park.
 Round trip from Rancho Sierra Vista you're probably talking an 8 to 10 mile adventure.